determined-ai/determined/web/README.md

 ## Environment Variables

-- `SERVER_ADDRESS`: If set, directs the WebUI to find the Determined cluster at this address.
+- `SERVER_ADDRESS`: If set, directs the dev server to find the Determined cluster at this address.
-This allows users to host the WebUI on a separate server from Determined.
-This would need the target server to allow requests coming from the domain hosting the WebUI, aka CORS.
+This allows users to host the dev server separately from the Determined cluster.
+This would need the target server to allow requests coming from the domain hosting the dev server, aka CORS.
 - `PUBLIC_URL`: Indicates where the React assets are being served from relative to the root of the webserver.
 Set this variable to an empty string to serve from `/`.
 This is set to `/det` by default for typical workflows in this project.
 [More info](https://create-react-app.dev/docs/using-the-public-folder/)
 - `DET_NODE_ENV`: set this to `development` to skip some build optimizations when developing and building